asmita-bhardwaj/cse15l-lab-reports/lab3.md

 ## `-c`

-`grep -c "word" file` displays the number of lines in the specific file in which "word" exists.
+`grep -c string file` displays the number of lines in the specific file in which 'string' exists.

 **EXAMPLE 1**